Malaysia hopes China will sympathize with its fiscal woes

 China has said the projects bring mutual benefits to the two sides and any disputes should be dealt with by the commercial parties involved.

-The projects are part of Xi’s signature “Belt-and-Road” initiative to construct ports, railways and other trade-related infrastructure across Asia, mostly built by Chinese contractors and financed by loans from Chinese state banks.
+The projects are key components in Xi’s signature “Belt and Road” initiative to construct ports, railways and other trade-related infrastructure across Asia, mostly built by Chinese contractors and financed by loans from Chinese state banks.

 Belt and Road projects in Thailand, Sri Lanka, Pakistan and other countries have run into complaints that they are too costly, give too little work to local companies and possibly fuel corruption.